renatoathaydes/spock-reports/README.md

 to generate reports in any text format.
 See the **"Using template reports"** section below.

+> **NEW FEATURE**: since version 1.3.0, you can now get spock-reports to show the source code of each Specification block in the reports with the `com.athaydes.spockframework.report.showCodeBlocks` property (what we call _vivid_ reports).

 ## Where to find demo reports

 I am using [CodePen](http://codepen.io) to design the HTML [feature report](http://codepen.io/renatoathaydes/full/ihGgt), which contains detailed information about each Specification run by Spock, including the examples given (*Where* block) and their results, if any, and the [summary report](http://codepen.io/renatoathaydes/full/mKckz), which summarizes the results of all Specification runs.
 Click on the links to see the reports used for testing.